EspressoSystems/hyperlane-integration-poc/README.md

 2. Go to AWS's Identity and Access Management (IAM)
 3. On the left, under "Access management", click "Users".
 4. Click the orange button "Add users".
-5. Pick a friendly and informative username, like hyperlane-validator-${chain_name} or hyperlane-relayer-${chain_name}. **This username will be referenced in future steps, so if you choose a different username be sure to use your correct username in the future.**
+5. Pick a friendly and informative username, like *hyperlane1*. **This username will be referenced in future steps, so if you choose a different username be sure to use your correct username in the future.**
 6. Click "Next", you do not need to assign the user any permissions.
 7. Click "Create user".
 8. Click into the user that you just created
+9. Go to Permissions policies> Add
-9. Click the "Security Credentials" tab
+9. Click on "Security Credentials" > Add Permissions > Customer Managed and select `kms_creation`.
 10. Scroll down to "Access Keys" and click "Create Access Key"
 11. Select "Application running outside AWS" and click "Next"
 12. Click "Next", no need to add a description tag